Close

 Hidden Costs to Factor In

 Well, here's the straight talk: The visa fee is just the beginning.
+Since January 2025, UAE residents must apply through the official eVisa portal at thaievisa.go.th, eliminating in-person submissions at embassies.
 Comprehensive budget planning includes:

 Processing Timeline Reality

-Peak season delays: Add 2-3 days during November-February (tourist high season)
+Peak season delays: Add 3-5 days during November-February (tourist high season) and major Thai holidays

-Incomplete applications: 15-30 days (due to back-and-forth clarifications)
+Incomplete applications: 15-30 days (due to back-and-forth clarifications via registered email)

 Overcoming Common Application Challenges